fhiso/tsc-governance/board/appeals.md

    Board policy, the TSC Charter, the Bylaws and Articles of Incorporation of FHISO, or applicable law.

-If in the circumstances enumerated above it is the decision of the Appeal Committee that a technical decision by the TSC or a policy decision by the Board needs reversing, the Appeal Committee shall direct the TSC or Board to reconsider their decision, and may specify the process to be followed or what additional facts or views to take into account when reconsidering the decision, but shall not determine the result of that reconsideration.
+Except in appeals considered by the full Board, if the Appeal Committee find that a technical decision by the TSC or a policy decision by the Board needs reversing, the Appeal Committee shall direct the TSC or Board to reconsider their decision, and may specify the process to be followed or what additional facts or views to take into account when reconsidering the decision, but shall not determine the result of that reconsideration.
+In the case of technical decisions by the TSC, the Appeal Committee may alternatively refer the matter to the full Board who have the authority to overrule technical decisions made by the TSC.

-In extreme circumstances, the Appeal Committee may by two-thirds vote apply such sanctions as are deemed apporpriate against a person who is a Party to the Appeal.
-For the purpose of determining whether a two-thirds vote is required, a sanction is defined as any decision that restricts a person's future activities or interactions with FHISO; the Appeal Coordinator's interpretation in this matter is final.
+In extreme circumstances, the Appeal Committee may by two-thirds vote apply such sanctions as are deemed appropriate against a person who is a Party to the Appeal.
+For the purpose of determining whether a two-thirds vote is required, a sanction is defined as any decision that restricts a person's future activities or interactions with FHISO; the Appeal Coordinator's interpretation of this definition is final.
 Available sactions include restricting the activies they may participate in or the manner of their participation, determining them no longer to be "in good standing" for the purpose of Bylaw 5.1, or removing their right to